Mount Senjō (Akaishi): Route

 The most popular route to the top of this mountain is from Kitazawa Pass.
 To the Kitazawa Pass, climbers use buses from Todai-guchi Bus Stop or Hirogawara Bus Stop.
 It takes about four hours from the pass to the mountain.

 Mountain hut and camp site

 There are some mountain huts in the surrounding, and they are opened during the climbing mountain season.
 There is a "Mountain hut Senjō" in the Yambusawa Cirque near the top of the mountain.
 Moreover, there is one camp specification ground.
 That is the large one around "Kitazawa Pass (北沢峠)" that is used as base camp for Mount Senjō or Mount Kaikoma.

 Alpine plants and animals

 This mountain is famous for many Alpine plants on the upper part of the mountains above the tree line.
-Siberian dwarf pine can be see in the place and rock ptarmigan and spotted nutcracker live here as well.
+Siberian dwarf pine can be seen in the place and rock ptarmigan and spotted nutcracker live here as well.
 Japanese serow and sika deer live in the forest belt in the hillside in the mountain.
 Then this mountain is selected to " 100 famous Mountains with flowers" and "New 100 famous Mountains with flowers" by Sumie Tanaka.